psh0502/StockCrawler/README.md

      Get the latest Taiwan stock market news.
  <mode>: -lz
      Get the latest LazyStock data.
+ <mode>: -is
+     Get the latest interest issued result.
  <mode>: -ptt [Date:yyyy/MM/dd]
      Get the latest articles from PTT stock forum.
 If you assign date, it grab articles by the date.
 ```